wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: Alt WebP Rewriting parses xml files when it should leave them alone - feeds and sitemaps
 * fixed: issues with API license exceeded during bulk optimization
 * fixed: pngout regression with .tmp and .tmp.png files preventing optimization
+* updated: bundled Gifsicle updated to 1.87
+* updated: bundled cwebp updated to 0.4.3 (0.4.2 for Mac OS 10.8)
+* deprecated: pngout 20151319 does not work on CentOS 5, older versions available at http://static.jonof.id.au/dl/kenutils/
+* deprecated: FreeBSD 8.4 support, moving to 9.3 64-bit only

 = 2.4.3 =
 * fixed: Alt WebP Rewriting breaks themes with <header> elements